 - Metal fillings would leave an unappealing black appearance on the teeth.

-- They had a tendency of expanding or contracting over time.
+- They had a tendency to expand or contract over time.
 This would cause the tooth to develop cracks or even fracture.

 - Mercury fillings often caused toxic reactions with the enamel and pulp, thereby leading to infections.